{{ summary.heading }}

 Transformation Core

-HMAC transformation stages and tool controls
+HMAC transformation stages

-Stage What changes it Why it matters
+Stage What changes it Technical effect

 Supported HMAC algorithms and digest sizes